ministryofjustice/hmpps-sre-python-lib/README.md

 and `python your_script.py` can be used as usual.

-## Using hmpps-python-lib in projects
+## Using hmpps-sre-python-lib in projects

 ### Github Actions Workflows